Week 1 : What is Non-Profit and Why is it Tax Exempt

 • Describe what activities it carries out to achieve public benefit [irs.gov]

-A mission guides:
+A mission guide:

 • Strategic planning